longevity-genie/holy-bio-mcp/README.md

 ---

+We also made a [video on how to configure the Holy-Bio-MCP servers in your code editor](https://www.youtube.com/watch?v=HBwJQybjOa8).
+We used Cursor as example, but it will be very similar in MCP-clients (Anthropic Desktop, Windsurf, etc) as well.

 ## 🛠️ Included MCP Servers & Integration Tools

 This framework unites the following specialized MCP servers and integration tools.
 Each is a powerful tool on its own, but together they form a comprehensive research platform.